 Corporate unit holder Individual unit holder Withholding tax Trust is not a MIT.
 Non-resident unit holders are subject to Australian tax at corporate tax rate of currently 30% on their share of the trust's taxable income that is attributable to sources within Australia.
-Capital gains on non real property are taxexempt.
-Non-resident individual unit holders are subject to Australian tax on a progressive scale, starting at 29% on their share of the trust's taxable income that is attributable to sources within Australia.
-Capital gains on non-real property are tax-exempt and taxable capital gains may be eligible for a 50% discount to the extent that the capital gain is accrued before May 08, 2012. - Dividend and interest paid to non-resident unit holders is subject to a final withholding tax in accordance with domestic rules/treaty rules, on dividends or interest.
+Capital gains on non- real property are tax- exempt.
+Non-resident individual unit holders are subject to Australian tax on a progressive scale, starting at 32.5% on their share of the trust's taxable income that is attributable to sources within Australia.
+Capital gains on non-real property are tax-exempt and taxable capital gains may be eligible for a 50% discount to the extent that the capital gain is accrued before May 08, 2012.
+Dividend and interest paid to non-resident unit holders is subject to a final withholding tax in accordance with domestic rules/treaty rules, on dividends or interest.

-Trust is a MIT.

-- Capital gains on non-real property are tax-exempt. - Dividend and interest distributed to non-resident unit holders is subject to a final withholding tax in accordance with domestic rules/treaty rules, on dividends or interest. - For other type of Australian source income, the rate of withholding tax depends on which country the foreign investor is resident in. - For foreign investors in a country with which Australia has an effective exchange of information (EOI) on tax matters1, the income is subject to a final withholding tax for distributions of 15% from July 01,2012 and a 10% withholding for distributions from Green Building MITs - For foreign investors in a country with which Australia does not have an effective EOI, the income is subject to a final withholding tax at the rate of 30%.
+Trust is a MIT (including AMIT) Capital gains on non-real property are tax-exempt.
+Dividend and interest distributed to non-resident unit holders is subject to a final withholding tax in accordance with domestic rules/treaty rules, on dividends or interest.
+For other type of Australian source income, the rate of withholding tax depends on the country of residence of the foreign investor.
+For foreign investors resident in a country with which Australia has an effective exchange of information (EOI) on tax matters2 the income is subject to a final withholding tax for distributions of 15% and a 10% withholding for distributions from Green Building MITs (Withholding MITs and AMITs only).
+For foreign investors in a country with which Australia does not have an effective EOI, the income is subject to a final withholding tax at the rate of 30%. --------------------------------------- --